desertkun/brainout/Readme.md

 ## How To Build From Source

+OpenJDK 11 is required.

 First, clone this repo.

 Use Gradle Wrapper: `./gradlew <command>` on mac/linux, or `gradlew.bat <command>` on windows

 To obtain project, use `./gradlew idea` to generate [IntelliJ IDEA](https://www.jetbrains.com/idea/) project.
 Once project is generated, open `brainout.ipr` within IntelliJ IDEA IDE.

+Do NOT let the IDE "load gradle project", just stick with ipr.

+Make sure you build your data, call `./gradlew make_data`

 Then,